Ex-Tory whip Chris Pincher quitting as an MP after losing groping appeal

 Mr Pincher appealed the punishment, arguing it was disproportionate, but the IEP said Mr Pincher’s arguments were “misconceived or erroneous” and backed the committee’s proposed sanction.

-He resigned as a Government whip after the incident, which proved to be the final nail in the coffin of Boris Johnson’s time as prime minister amid anger at his handling of the affair.
+He resigned from his Government post after the incident, which proved to be the final nail in the coffin of Boris Johnson’s time as prime minister amid anger at his handling of the affair.

 Mr Pincher subsequently lost the Tory whip, meaning he has been sitting in the Commons as an independent.